+- 6. Dean, Graduate and Continuing Education

+- 7. Dean, Students

 - 8. Dean, Undergraduate

 - 9. Associate Dean

 - 10. Commandant of Cadets

 - 11. Assistant Director of Personnel at the University of Art

 - 12. Assistant to the President

 - 13. Assistant Vice President

 - 14. Associate Vice President

 - 15. Treasurer

 - 16. Development (the position with primary responsibility for development at the University)

 - 17. Director, Affirmative Action

 - 18. Director, Facilities (only as any person in such position is responsible for the security function at the University)

 - 19. Director, Fiscal Affairs

 - 20. Director, Personnel/Human Resources

 - 21. Director, Security

 - 22. Associate Director (only as the person in such position is designated as and performing the dues of the Chief Engineer of the Training Ship at the Massachusetts Maritime Academy)

-- 23. Staff Associate (only as any person in such position title is performing the job of the Director of Security) and (only as any person in such position title is acting as the confidential secretary to, or the administrative assistant for the President or Executive Vice President)
+- 23. Staff Associate (only as any person in such position title is performing the job of the Director of Security) and (only as any person in such position title is acting as the confidential secretary to, or the administrative assistant for the President, Executive Vice President or a Vice President)

-- 24. Staff Assistant (only as any person in such position title is performing the job of the Director of Security) and (only as any person in such position title is acting as the confidential secretary to, or the administrative assistant for the President or Executive Vice President)
+- 24. Staff Assistant (only as any person in such position title is performing the job of the Director of Security) and (only as any person in such position title is acting as the confidential secretary to, or the administrative assistant for the President, Executive Vice President or a Vice President)